 Applicants complete an application for admission, pay an application fee, write several short essays in response to questions, provide three letters of recommendation, complete an Applicant Self-Disclosure Form, and submit official, sealed transcripts from all colleges and universities attended.
 The Graduate Record Examination (GRE) is not required for admission to a certificate or master's degree program.
-All master's degree program applicants are interviewed by a faculty member.
+All master's degree program applicants are interviewed by a faculty member, who completes a summary of the candidate's work and volunteer experiences, academic qualifications, future plans and career goals, and an evaluation of the interview.